tony-framework/TonY/tony-portal/README.md

 ## Production

-1. Create the production zip by running `./gradlew :tony-history-server:createPlayBinaryZipDist`.
+1. Create the production zip by running `./gradlew :tony-portal:createPlayBinaryZipDist`.
-The zip should be created in `tony-history-server/build/distributions`.
+The zip should be created in `tony-portal/build/distributions`.
 2. Copy the zip to your production host.
 3. Unzip it.
 4. Optional: Before running the production binary, all the configurations for Tony History Server should be